QuickBooks Video Tutorials

 Explore the different types of QuickBooks video tutorials and learn why they're effective for mastering new skills.

-QuickBooks is a widely used accounting software from Intuit.
+QuickBooks is widely used accounting software from Intuit.
 Many small businesses use QuickBooks to send invoices, receive payments, manage inventory, handle payroll, and prepare their taxes.
-Watching video tutorials online is a popular method of learning QuickBooks.
-Video tutorials are often free or low-cost in comparison to other training methods and they allow you to learn QuickBooks fundamentals by following along with others’ examples.
-This article will cover a range of videos, including what they teach and where to find them.
+Watching video tutorials online is a popular way to learn QuickBooks.
+Video tutorials are often free or low-cost compared to other training methods and allow you to learn QuickBooks fundamentals by following along with others’ examples.
+This article will cover a range of videos, explaining what they teach and where to find them.

 What is QuickBooks?

-QuickBooks is a widely used accounting and bookkeeping software package from Intuit.
-Primarily used by small and medium businesses, QuickBooks helps businesses to track and manage everything to do with their finances.
-Using QuickBooks, businesses can monitor their cash flow and profits and losses by tracking sales, expenses, customers, and payments.
-QuickBooks is also often used to create and send invoices, manage the business’s inventory, and manage employee payroll.
-It also has budgeting, time tracking, and daily task features to keep businesses running efficiently.
+QuickBooks is a widely used accounting and bookkeeping software by Intuit.
+Primarily used by small and medium businesses, QuickBooks helps businesses track and manage everything related to their finances.
+Using QuickBooks, businesses can monitor their cash flow, profits, and losses by tracking sales, expenses, customers, and payments.
+QuickBooks is also used to create and send invoices, manage business inventory, and handle employee payroll.
+It also includes budgeting, time tracking, and daily task features to keep businesses running efficiently.

-QuickBooks helps businesses ensure the accuracy of their records by directly connecting sales channels to QuickBooks and reconciling bank transactions with the information one inputs.
-The software also has features to help with tax preparation and can be used as a way to collaborate and share documents with an accountant.
-QuickBooks is a subscription-based service with varied payment tiers that provide access to different features.
-The different versions of QuickBooks cater to different storage and employment needs as Intuit offers basic to premium plans of its cloud-based QuickBooks Online, a computer-installed QuickBooks Desktop Enterprise version for larger companies, and a version for freelancers and independent contractors called QuickBooks Solopreneur.
+QuickBooks helps businesses ensure record accuracy by directly connecting sales channels and reconciling bank transactions with the information entered.
+The software also has features to assist with tax preparation and can be used to collaborate and share documents with an Accountant.
+QuickBooks is a subscription-based service with varying payment tiers that grant access to different features.
+Different versions of QuickBooks cater to varying storage and employment needs, with Intuit offering basic to premium plans for its cloud-based QuickBooks Online, a desktop version called QuickBooks Desktop Enterprise for larger companies, and a version for freelancers and independent contractors called QuickBooks Solopreneur.

 Read more about what QuickBooks is and why you should learn it.